Degree assessment for HCPC registration

 Once the assessment process has been completed, you will receive a confirmation letter and a copy of the assessment review form indicating the areas of education you will need to cover in order to meet the HCPC’s academic requirements for registration.

 Arranging to take top-up modules

-You will need to contact IBMS accredited universities directly to arrange to take any recommended top-up modules.
+You will need to contact IBMS accredited universities directly to arrange to take any required top-up modules.
 Visit our Careers website for the list of accredited universities and their top-up modules.